 Since the cessation of commercial whaling, one of the most pervasive threats to fin whales is thought to be ship strikes6-8.
 One study found that a third of all fin whale strandings appeared to involve ship strike7, and this risk is considered particularly high for the vulnerable subpopulation of fin whales in the Mediterranean9.
 Fin whales in the Mediterranean are also exposed to high levels of underwater noise and the risk of entanglement in fishing gear2.
 These whales, and those resident in the Gulf of California may also be particularly vulnerable to climate change that affects prey distribution in their year-round habitat6.
 There are also concerns about the accumulation of microplastics and other contaminants in both of these resident fin whale populations10.

 Heavily hunted during the industrial whaling period in the first half of the 20th century, fin whales were severely depleted.
-Globally the species is considered Endangered on the IUCN Red List of Threatened species because the remaining population is considered to be such a small fraction of what it was before modern whaling.
-The Mediterranean subpopulation is considered Vulnerable.
+Globally the species is considered Vulnerable on the IUCN Red List of Threatened species because the remaining population is considered to be such a small fraction of what it was before modern whaling.
+The Mediterranean subpopulation is also considered Vulnerable.
 The species is listed under Appendix I of the Convention on Migratory Species(CMS).
 Global population estimates are difficult to obtain due to the species’ dispersal over deep open oceans that are difficult to survey with traditional methods.